meddle0x53/reacto/README.md

 #### inject

-A way to accumulate and emit data based on the current incomming value and the accumulated data from the previous ones.
+A way to accumulate and emit data based on the current incoming value and the accumulated data from the previous ones.
 That was recursive...
 A better way to explain it is an example: